Now that you’re about half way through college, here’s one piece of advice you should always remember.

 Be your own trader.

-Don't follow someone else's trading advice blindly.
-Just because someone may be doing well with their method, it doesn't mean it will work for you.
-We all have different market views, thought processes, risk tolerance levels, and market experience.
+In other words: Don’t follow someone else’s trading advice blindly!
+Just because someone may be doing well with their method, it doesn’t mean it will work for you.
+We’re all in different situations in life, and we all have different market views, thought processes, risk tolerance levels, and market experience.

-Have your own personalized trading plan and update it as you learn from the market.
+Have your own personalized forex trading plan and update it as you learn from the market.

 With rock solid discipline, your trading could look like this.